Adversarial Disentanglement by Backpropagation with Physics-Informed Variational Autoencoder: Synthetic case studies

 As discussed in Section \ref{section:approach}, the model is trained in a fully supervised manner to simultaneously reconstruct the domain and class variables from the input measurements, making it possible to handle tasks such as damage detection, where predicting the class labels $\bm{y}$ from input measurements $\bm{x}$ is of interest.
 Given a trained model, the condition labels of a similar bridge can be predicted from response measurements.
-The performance is evaluated in two different cases, illustrated in \autoref{fig:example_2_domain}, referred to as "interpolation" and "extrapolation" respectively.
-For each case, the space of physics-based generative factors is subdivided into four quarters.
-In the interpolation case, the model is trained on data from three quarters and evaluated on test data sampled from the fourth.
-In the extrapolation case, the model is trained on data from a single quarter and evaluated on the remaining three.
-To obtain a more comprehensive and representative evaluation, each of the two cases is divided into four sub-cases, over which the results are averaged.
+The performance is evaluated in two different cases, illustrated in \autoref{fig:example_2_domain}, referred to as ``interpolation'' and ``extrapolation'' respectively.
+For each case, the space of physics-grounded generative factors is subdivided into four quarters.
+In the interpolation case, the model is trained on $N_\mathrm{train} = 1024$ samples from three quarters and evaluated on $N_\mathrm{test} = 512$ samples from the fourth.
+In the extrapolation case, the model is trained on data from a single quarter and evaluated on the remaining three, using the same train and test set sizes.
+All other generative factors are sampled from the ground truth distributions presented in \autoref{tab:bridge_variables}.
+To obtain a more comprehensive evaluation, each of the two cases is divided into four sub-cases, over which the results are averaged.